THE CITY COUNCIL MEETING FOR JUNE 13, 2022 AT 4:30 P.M. WILL TAKE PLACE

 (1)

-have an effect on the environment; and
+significant effect on the environment;

 (2)